 We also see some dishonesty cases.
 But based on our data, these are infrequent and have limited cost impact.

 This article highlights some of the more common issues, and how your firm can reduce the risk of a claim.
+These issues have featured consistently in claims over the last three years and in the longer term before that.

 1. Agreeing the retainer